-“I am Martha Lane Fox, the co-founder of lastminute.com and that makes me a really.com dinosaur because that was twenty years ago.
-I am the very proud councillor of the Open University and I am the founder and executive chair of Doteveryone, a think tank building a movement for responsible technology”
+Martha Lane Fox was the co-founder of lastminute.com and is currently councillor of the Open University and founder and executive chair of Doteveryone, a think tank building a movement for responsible technology.

 Martha Lane-Fox was born in London in 1973.
 Martha credits her mother, an entrepreneur, and her father, an academic, gardener, writer and entrepreneur, with instilling her with confidence.
 She explains: “My parents gave me unrestricted love and the challenge to always strive high and not ever think that things or ideas were out of your reach, or that you couldn’t be in the room.
 Which I realise now as a woman was a phenomenal gift to have given me.”

 Martha continues: “By example, they showed me how to be in the world and to strive to both work hard for yourself, but also to try and improve things or move the dial on whatever interested you.
 And I think it was those things working in parallel that really was hard-wired into me.”

 Innovation certainly started early for Martha, at school she set up a dating agency which she describes as “profoundly unsuccessful because my secret strategy had been to try and work out who everybody liked at school, but actually, no one fell for that particular trick”.
 However, she was more successful with her second innovation to change the way that the monitors (prefects) were voted for and elected, which she says, sitting in the House of Lords, is now profoundly ironic.

 Martha went to Oxford High School, an all-girls independent school and then, at the age of 16, to Westminster School, an all-boys public school in London with a mixed-sex sixth form.
 She says she enjoyed bits of her education, especially in London where she felt challenged and excited by learning.
 After school, Martha went to Magdalen College, Oxford, and graduated with a BA degree in ancient and modern history.